"Dear readers,

 "Because it matters to YOU.
 Because it makes you happy."

-if there's one thing i wish i could've told myself from the very start, is that art doesn't need to be good. you don't need to be good at it. because in truth, you never will be. and this is not a bad thing.
-All art needs is to be important to you, for it to come from a personal desire to translate the world and what you love as you see it. to take what you love and control your thoughts for just a little while and have it immortalized forever. over time i'm trying to teach myself that the process and release that comes from drawing is what makes the drawing good and not the result.
-I mean, look at at all this - none of it is by canons nowhere near skilled. simplistic lines of code barely holding eachother together, constructed under weird symmetry and colors that please a little sick mind. a colorful, unique little sick mind - just like yours, no? and all of these flaws do not make it - us - any less special. in fact, de gustibus non disputandum est, but i do have a dislike for the perfect. the pretentious, the desired, the palatable. instead i'm fascinated by the bad. the simple, the homemade, the unskilled. it comes from a desire to simply make what you know and love without needing to show off. art is like this to me - being is like this to me: As long as it matters to you, as long as it makes you happy. i implore you to make and create as you know best and as you enjoy without letting an invisible audience ruin it for you!
+if there's one thing i wish i could've told myself from the start, is that art doesn't need to be perfect - you don't need to be good at it. being imperfect is not a bad thing. all your art needs is to be important to you, for it to come from a personal desire to translate the world and what you love as you see it, to take what you love and control your thoughts for just a little while and have it immortalized forever. over time i'm trying to teach myself that the process and release that comes from drawing is what makes the drawing good and not the result. i mean, look at at all this - none of it is by canons nowhere near skilled: it's simplistic lines of code barely holding eachother together, constructed under weird symmetry and colors that please a little sick mind. a colorful, unique little sick mind - just like yours, no? and all of these flaws do not make it - us - any less special. in fact, i tend to often dislike the perfect: the overly refined, the widely desired, the palatable, because it's sanitized and made so widely acceptable that it loses anything that makes it feel organic and intimate. instead i'm fascinated by the sincere, the homemade, the unskilled, because it comes from a desire to simply make what you know and love without needing to show off. art is like this to me - being is like this to me: as long as it matters to you, as long as it makes you happy, i implore you to make and create as you know best and as you enjoy without letting an invisible audience ruin it for you!